 We filled in the relevant forms, were given the grand tour and shown essentials, then we hit the road.
 We had a rough idea of the route we wanted to take from San Francisco to LA, so we set out on the 1016-mile journey, ticking off places like Lake Tahoe, Yosemite National Park, Carmel-by-the-Sea and Malibu.
-Thinking of booking a campervan holiday?
+Thinking of booking a motorhome holiday?
 Hopefully our trip will give you a little inspiration.

-Our first, and most important task, was stopping to fill up the fridge.
-When you’re on your campervan trip in America, look out for Foodmaxx supermarkets, as they’re a lot cheaper than Walmart.
-Food, drinks and loo roil on board, we headed for the Freeway on route to Lake Tahoe.
+Our first and most important task?
+Stopping to fill up the fridge!
+Look out for Foodmaxx supermarkets if you’re in the States, as they’re a lot cheaper than Walmart.
+Food, drinks and loo roll on board, we headed for the Freeway en route to Lake Tahoe.

 Freeways in the US can be very daunting.
 In fact, they’re pretty crazy.
-There are no rules about undertaking, everyone likes to use their horn, and lanes appear from nowhere.
+There’s no rules about undertaking, everyone likes to use their horn, and lanes appear from nowhere.
 Don’t worry too much about getting beeped at – it’ll happen a lot.
 Oh, and remember: on the freeway, the first lane is for exiting and entering.
 Once you’re on, move over and stay there!

 1. San Francisco to Lake Tahoe

 - 4h 34 mins